-- 15. In order to assess ESB's argument, it is necessary to analyse the legal framework relating to the placement of electricity lines on land and the provision of compensation to affected landholders.
+- 20. In order to assess ESB's argument, it is necessary to analyse the legal framework relating to the placement of electricity lines on land and the provision of compensation to affected landholders.
 While historically, many of the functions related to the generation and provision of electricity in the Irish market were carried out by ESB, the liberalisation of the market has diversified electricity generation, transmission and supply.
 Section 14 of the Electricity Regulation Act 1999 empowers the Commission for Regulation of Utilities to grant licences "to any person" to generate and supply electricity as well as to discharge the functions of transmission system operator, transmission system owner, distribution system operator, public electricity supplier and Distribution System Owner.
-The 1999 Act also provides that a licence to act as transmission system owner, distribution system operator, public electricity supplier and Distribution System owner, distribution system operator, public electricity supplier and Distribution system owner, distribution system operator, public electricity supplier and Distribution system owner, distribution system operator, public electricity supplier and Distribution system owner, distribution system operator, public electricity supplier and Distribution system owner, distribution system operator, public electricity supplier and Distribution system owner, distribution system operator, public electricity supplier and Distribution system owner, distribution system operator, public electricity supplier and Distribution system operator, to one of its subsidiaries.
-As such, both ESB and EirGrid bear a degree of responsibility for the construction and operation of the electricity transmission system. - 16.
+The 1999 Act also provides that a licence to act as transmission system operator may only be granted to EirGrid while a licence to discharge the functions of transmission system owner, distribution system operator, public electricity supplier and Distribution System Owner may only be granted to ESB or, in the case of transmission system owner and distribution system operator, to one of its subsidiaries.
+As such, both ESB and EirGrid bear a degree of responsibility for the construction and operation of the electricity transmission system. - 21.
 ESB submits that EirGrid, in its capacity as transmission system operator, is responsible for planning the development of the transmission system while ESB, as the transmission asset owner, is responsible for constructing and maintaining transmission lines on foot of instructions from EirGrid.

 It submits therefore that decisions with regard to the placement of transmission lines are undertaken by EirGrid.
 It is EirGrid's responsibility to comply with the regulatory requirement to identify the "least cost technically acceptable" (LCTA) solution and to obtain any planning permissions required with respect to the line placement.